tsensei/supabase-swarm/README.md

 ## 🤝 Contributing

-This configuration was developed through extensive trial and error.
-If you find improvements or fixes, please contribute back to help others avoid the same pain points.
+This configuration was developed through extensive trial and error (and probably a few cups of coffee ☕).
+If you find improvements or fixes, please contribute back to help others avoid the same pain points!
+Every contribution makes this project better for everyone.

+### How to Contribute
+- 🐛 Found a bug?
+Open an issue!
+- 💡 Have an improvement?
+Submit a PR!
+- 📚 Documentation needs work?
+We'd love your help!
+- ⭐ Star the repo if it helped you!

 ## ⚠️ Disclaimer

 This configuration is provided as-is based on production experience.
 Always test thoroughly in your environment before deploying to production.
 The official Supabase guides may be updated in the future, so check for newer versions.

+> 🎯 **Goal**: Make Supabase self-hosting with Docker Swarm as painless as possible!

 ## 📄 License